anderkve/FYS3150/book/projects/project5.md

 Make sure that the initial state $u_{ij}^0$ satisfies the boundary conditions.

-Also, add code that normalizes your initial state such that
+Also, add code that normalises your initial state such that

 $$
 \sum\limits_{i,j} u^{0*}_{ij} \, u^0_{ij} = 1,\\